Alive (P.O.D. song)

 "Alive" is a song by American Christian metal band P.O.D.
-It was released on July 31, 2001, as the lead single from their second major-label studio album, Satellite (2001).
-It is one of the band's most popular songs.
+It was released on July 31, 2001, as the lead single from their fourth studio album, Satellite, and is one of the band's most popular songs.
 The "Alive" CD single was first released in 2001 and then again in 2002 with alternative cover art and tracks.
 A semi-acoustic remix was included as a bonus track on the special edition re-release of Satellite available August 27, 2002.
+In December 2017, "Alive" was ranked at No. 7 on "The 10 best P.O.D. songs" list by Metal Hammer.

 Background

-The lyrics to the track were written by vocalist Sonny Sandoval and were inspired by a moment when he recognised his own features in those of his young daughter for the first time.
+The lyrics to the track were written by vocalist Sonny Sandoval and were inspired by a moment when he recognized his own features in those of his young daughter for the first time.

 The song debuted just prior to the September 11, 2001, attacks and benefited by offering a positive message during hard times.
 As such, "Alive" went on to become one of MTV's and MTV2's most played videos of 2001 and became a huge pop hit.
 Guitarist Marcos Curiel mentioned the song's relevance in a 2008 interview: "There's just way too much negativity going on in our everyday lives.
 When you can hear something that's going to uplift you like 'Alive' or something that's going to bring out knowledge like 'Youth of the Nation,' we've done our jobs as an artist.
 We're trying to be relevant with the people."

 Sonny Sandoval stated, "We didn't have a name for it, but we were calling it 'Beautiful' because it made us feel beautiful.
 And that drove the direction of the lyrical content, because we wanted people to go, 'Hey, this makes me feel good.'
 We recorded the chorus I don't know how many times, because it was like, 'Let's take it up a notch.
 Let's take it higher.'"